Fraser Heights

 Fraser Heights is a neighbourhood of Guildford, a town centre in the city of Surrey, British Columbia.
-Bounded by Highway 1 to the south, Highway 15 to the east and the Fraser River to the north, with most homes having a view of the Fraser River and Coquitlam mountain.
+Bounded by Highway 1 to the south, Golden Ears Connector and Golden Ears Way to the east and the Fraser River to the north, with most homes having a view of the Fraser River and Coquitlam Mountain.

 Demographics

 Residents of the neighbourhood consist mostly of upper-income families and zoned for large single family homes.
 The population was estimated to be about 25,000 people in 2014.